 (4) An order under subregulation (3)(b) may include orders relating to the future conduct of the matter to which the fees relate or the effect of anything that has been done in respect of the matter until the sum ordered to be paid has been paid.

-[Regulation 9C inserted in Gazette 14 Jun 2016 p.
+[Regulation 9C inserted by Gazette 14 Jun 2016 p.
 1860.]

 9D.
 Refunds